finos/datahelix/docs/UserGuide.md

 Sets the field as nullable.
 When set to false it is the same as a [not](#not) [null](#predicate-null) constraint for the field.

-This is an optional property of the field and will default to true.
+This is an optional property of the field and defaults to false.

 <div id="fields-formatting"></div>